What is Kite (KITE)?

 TLDR

-Kite (KITE) is a specialized Layer-1 blockchain designed as foundational payment and coordination infrastructure for an economy run by autonomous AI agents.
+Kite (KITE) is a specialized Layer-1 blockchain designed as the foundational payment and identity infrastructure for a future where autonomous AI agents can transact and operate securely.

 Deep Dive